-6.2 Write Disable (WRDI)
+6.2 Write disable (WRDI)

-The Write Disable (WRDI) instruction (Figure 9) resets the Write Enable Latch (WEL) bit.
+The write disable (WRDI) instruction (Figure 7) resets the write enable latch (WEL) bit.

-The Write Disable (WRDI) instruction is entered by driving Chip Select (\overline{S}) Low, sending the instruction code, and then driving Chip Select (\overline{S}) High.
+The write disable (WRDI) instruction is entered by driving Chip Select (\overline{S}) Low, sending the instruction code, and then driving Chip Select (\overline{S}) High.

-The Write Enable Latch (WEL) bit is reset under the following conditions:
+The write enable latch (WEL) bit is reset under the following conditions:

 - Power-up

-- Write Disable (WRDI) instruction completion
+- Write disable (WRDI) instruction completion

-- Page Write (PW) instruction completion
+- Write status register (WRSR) instruction completion

-- Page Program (PP) instruction completion
+- Page write (PW) instruction completion

-- Write Status Register (WRSR) instruction completion
+- Page program (PP) instruction completion

-- Write to Lock Register (WRLR) instruction completion
+- Write to lock register (WRLR) instruction completion

-- Page Erase (PE) instruction completion
+- Page erase (PE) instruction completion

-- SubSector Erase (SSE) instruction completion
+- Sector erase (SE) instruction completion

-- Sector Erase (SE) instruction completion
+- Subsector erase (SSE) instruction completion

-- Bulk Erase (BE) instruction completion
+- Bulk erase (BE) instruction completion

-6.3 Read Identification (RDID)
+6.3 Read identification (RDID)

-The Read Identification (RDID) instruction allows to read the device identification data:
+The read identification (RDID) instruction allows to read the device identification data:

 - Manufacturer identification (1 byte)

 - Device identification (2 bytes)

-- A Unique ID code (UID) (17 bytes, of which 16 available upon customer request)^(a).
+- A unique ID code (UID) (17 bytes, of which 16 available upon customer request)

 The manufacturer identification is assigned by JEDEC, and has the value 20h for Numonyx.
-The device identification is assigned by the device manufacturer, and indicates the memory type in the first byte (80h), and the memory capacity of the device in the second byte (12h for the M25PE20 and 11h for the M25PE10).
-The UID contains the length of the following data in the first byte (set to 10h), and 16 bytes of the optional Customized Factory Data (CFD) content.
+The device identification is assigned by the device manufacturer, and indicates the memory type in the first byte (80h), and the memory capacity of the device in the second byte (15h).
+The UID contains the length of the following data in the first byte (set to 10h), and 16 bytes of the optional customized factory data (CFD) content.
 The CFD bytes are read-only and can be programmed with customers data upon their demand.
-If the customers do not make requests, the devices are shipped with all the CFD bytes programmed to zero (00h).
+If the customers do not make requests, the device is shipped with all the CFD bytes programmed to zero (00h).

-Any Read Identification (RDID) instruction while an Erase or Program cycle is in progress, is not decoded, and has no effect on the cycle that is in progress.
+Any read identification (RDID) instruction while an erase or program cycle is in progress, is not decoded, and has no effect on the cycle that is in progress.

 The device is first selected by driving Chip Select (\overline{S}) Low.
 Then, the 8-bit instruction code for the instruction is shifted in.
-After this, the 24-bit device identification, stored in the memory, the 8-bit CFD length followed by 16 bytes of CFD content will be shifted out on Serial Data output (Q).
+After this, the 24-bit device identification, stored in the memory, the 8-bit CFD length followed by 16 bytes of CFD content will be shifted out on serial data output (Q).
 Each bit is shifted out during the falling edge of Serial Clock (C).

-The Read Identification (RDID) instruction is terminated by driving Chip Select (\overline{S}) High at any time during data output.
+The read identification (RDID) instruction is terminated by driving Chip Select (\overline{S}) High at any time during data output.

-When Chip Select (S) is driven High, the device is put in the Standby Power mode.
-Once in the Standby Power mode, the device waits to be selected, so that it can receive, decode and execute instructions.
+When Chip Select (S) is driven High, the device is put in the standby power mode.
+Once in the standby power mode, the device waits to be selected, so that it can receive, decode and execute instructions.

-Table 8.
-Read Identification (RDID) data-out sequence
+Table 6.
+Read identification (RDID) data-out sequence